 Students study the topics of number, algebra, proportion, geometry, statistics and probability.
 The emphasis is on encouraging students to think; to understand the key concepts, select appropriate Maths and to explain their reasoning.
 This helps develop secure procedural knowledge.

 Students’ progress is assessed through termly tests, building up to a formal end-of-year examination.
+We use three tiers of test (Consolidation, Foundation and Higher) with the intention that all students get a positive experience, completing tests that are accessible to them.
 In addition, students’ understanding of each topic is assessed less formally through the course of each year.

 Students continue to study the key curriculum areas from KS3, although greater emphasis is placed on proportional reasoning and algebraic techniques.
-The new GCSE (first examination in summer 2017) requires students to apply their understanding of Mathematics to solve non-routine or unfamiliar problems; as a result lessons are challenging with significant focus on “thinking through a problem”.
+The new GCSE requires students to apply their understanding of Mathematics to solve non-routine or unfamiliar problems; as a result lessons are challenging with significant focus on “thinking through a problem”.

-The most able students in KS4 may study for the OCR Free Standing Mathematics Qualification in Additional Mathematics (6993).
-This is taught in additional sessions.
-These students are not entered for GCSE early, as Additional Mathematics will develop students' algebraic skills and so can help students convert a good GCSE grade into a great grade.
+The most able students in KS4 may study for an extension course (either the OCR Free Standing Mathematics Qualification in Additional Mathematics, or AQA Level 2 Further Maths).
+This is partially taught in additional sessions, as well as in lessons.
+These students are not entered for GCSE early, as the extension courses will develop students' algebraic skills and so can help students convert GCSE grade 7 or 8 into the top grade 9.